 Leading the green warehouse landscape

-While logistics centres may not be the first type of building which comes to mind when talking about green buildings, they still play a significant role in making the global economy more sustainable.
-Our design proposal aimed to bring sustainability to every part of the structure by relying on an advanced building monitoring system, which turned the facility into a smart-enabled warehouse.
-Controlling the lighting as well as monitoring the energy consumption across the site, it allowed a reduction in energy consumption, and its associated greenhouse gas emissions.
+Controlling the lighting as well as monitoring the energy consumption across the site, an advanced building monitoring system allowed a reduction in energy consumption, and its associated greenhouse gas emissions.
 Additionally, it extended the product life of various accessories such as lights, improving their replacement cycle and lowering the use of raw materials.

 Our team designed and installed an automated lighting system for the entire facility comprised of LED luminaires with daylight harvesting.
 The motion sensor lights adjust the based on the natural light intensity in the space, minimising the use of artificial lighting and saving a total of 1.2 million kWh per year.